RahafJ96/reading-notes/401/read05.md

 ### Implementation :
 - When traversing a linked list we cant use a for or for each loop .
-- We use the next reference which will guid us where the next node occurs .
+- We use the next reference which will guide us where the next node occurs .
 - A good traversing can be implemented using the while loop until the next reference is null .
 - if we reached a node that is null A nullReferenceException will be thrown .
 - The current will guide us where are we on the node list .